On $m$-Kropina Finsler Metrics of Scalar Flag Curvature: Kropina metrics of constant flag curvature

-which shows that $\alpha$ is of constant sectional curvature $\lambda$.
-If $\lambda=0$, then it is easy to show that $F$ is flat-parallel.
-If $\lambda>0$, then using the facts that $r_{00}=0$ and $\alpha$ is of constant sectional curvature, it follows from \cite{ShX} that, up to a scaling on $F$, we can put $\lambda=1$ and thus $\alpha,\beta$ are locally given by (\ref{w054}) with $Q,e$ satisfying (\ref{w055}).
+which shows that $\alpha$ is of constant sectional curvature $\lambda\ge 0$.
+If $\lambda=0$, then it is easy to show that $F$ is flat-parallel since by (\ref{w64}), we have $t^l_{\ l}=0$ (this implies that $\beta$ is closed and then parallel by $r_{00}=0$).
+If $\lambda>0$, since $r_{00}=0$ and $\alpha$ is of constant sectional curvature, by solving Killing fields on a Riemannian space of constant sectional curvature, it follows that, up to a scaling on $F$, $\alpha$ and $\beta$ can be locally given by (\ref{w054}) with $U,e$ satisfying (\ref{w055}) (cf. \cite{SYa1}).